nestorrente/reactionjs/README.md

 As you can see, the execution callback now receives 2 more parameters:

+ - `newValue`: the new value of the dependency&ast;.
- - `oldValue`: the previous value of the dependency.
+ - `oldValue`: the previous value of the dependency&ast;.
 In the first watcher's execution, its value is `undefined`.
- - `newValue`: the new value of the dependency.
  - `onCleanup`: we will cover it in the [CleanupRegistrator](#cleanupregistrator) section.

+&ast;: when using a callback as the _source_ of the watcher, the concept _value of the dependency_ refers to the value returned by the callback.

 Also, when your dependency is a reference, you can use the reference itself as the source of a watcher: